 The purchase of a Transfer Station permit allows residents to bring their own household recycling and trash to the Locust Street Transfer Station and grants access to other free recycling services, including automotive and vegetable oil, bulky rigid plastic, and scrap metal recycling.
 A food and paper waste composting service is also included free of charge.

 If you contract with a private residential waste hauler for trash pickup, curbside recycling of only household containers and paper is included in their service package.
 Several private haulers offer curbside food compost pick-up as well.

 Please note that bulky rigid plastic recycling requirements changed in 2017.
+The only bulky plastic items now acceptable are bins, baskets, buckets, crates and lawn furniture.
 Disposal fees now apply for some plastic items (PDF) formerly considered recyclable.

 Don't Toss Textiles!

 Massachusetts residents discard over 200 thousand tons of textiles (clothing & accessories, bedding, etc.) annually, but most of that can be reused or recycled.
 Clean, dry and odorless textiles--even if worn or torn--are now welcomed at select clothing donation sites.
 To learn about local sites that welcome all textile donations, Email us after reviewing the Fact Sheet (PDF) and List of Acceptable Items (PDF).
 For additional details, visit the Massachusetts Department of Environmental Protection's Textile Recovery webpage.

 Recycling Works is a Commonwealth of Massachusetts funded recycling assistance program that helps businesses and institutions maximize recycling, reuse, and composting opportunities.
 They offer a Find a Recycler database to locate processors and haulers, and a hotline to speak to in-house experts.
 Visit their website, call (888) 254-5525. or email for more information.